 How to Add More Turmeric Into Your Diet

 While consumption from food alone likely won’t always give you a meaningful dose of curcumin, that doesn’t mean it’s not worth adding, especially if you add pepper and healthy fats to boost absorption!
 Turmeric is rich in a range of other antioxidant chemicals and micronutrients beneficial to health.
 Turmeric forms the foundation of south asian curries and can be used to add some spice to your favorite dishes.
 Also try adding a pinch to your salad dressing, smoothies, or juices to give them a bit more spice.
-You can also add it to your scrambled eggs in the morning, or make a vegan “scrambled eggs” with tofu, nutritional yeast, and turmeric!
-And boost your intake with fortified supplements, such as Clean Lean Protein in Chai Turmeric + Maca, to experience the benefits of turmeric.
+You can also add it to your vegan “scrambled eggs” with tofu, nutritional yeast, and turmeric!
+And boost your intake with Chai Turmeric + Maca Clean Lean Protein.

 These are just a few of the reasons why you should have turmeric every day.
 What are your favorite uses for turmeric?